Aniruddhan15/AI-IPL-Win-Predictor-Assistant-WebApp/README.md

 Register your desired meal picture and a prompt about it start receiving personalized meal plans and tracking your nutrition.

 # **Contributing**
-We welcome contributions to enhance the AI Nutrition App.
-Please fork the repository, create a new branch for your feature or bug fix, and submit a pull request.
-Make sure to follow our coding guidelines and include appropriate tests.
+We welcome contributions to enhance the AI Nutrition App.<br/> please fork the repository, create a new branch for your feature or bug fix, and submit a pull request.<br/> Make sure to follow our coding guidelines and include appropriate tests.

 # **Contributing Guidelines**
 Fork the repository.Create a new branch.